Home

 (1861-1881)

-As a 3-year-old boy, he would have seen his father leave home to join the Army during the Civil War.
+As a three-year-old boy, he would have seen, but barely remembered his father leave home to join the Army during the Civil War.

-His death must have been a great shock to his parents, brothers and sisters.
+His death was a great shock to his parents, brothers and sisters.
 He is buried in the family plot at Imel Cemetery near Clay Run, Fayette County, PA.
-As part of the family's grief, his name and date of death were dutifully inscribed in the family Bible.
+As part of the family's grief, his name and date of death were dutifully inscribed in writing inside the family Bible.

 Copyright © 2001, 2003 Mark A. Miner